 Housing costs in Grand Lake are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Grand Lake is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Grand Lake isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Grand Lake are a mix of both white- and blue-collar jobs.
 Overall, Grand Lake is a town of construction workers and builders, managers, and sales and office workers.
 There are especially a lot of people living in Grand Lake who work in management occupations (25.00%), sales jobs (21.88%), and maintenance occupations (12.50%).

 Telecommuters are a relatively large percentage of the workforce: 11.98% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.